Opinion | New revelations about Herschel Walker show how Democrats could hold the Senate

 That’s certainly true for many Republicans, but not all — and this race is likely to be close enough that even a small number of defections, or members of one party or the other who just decide to stay home, could be decisive.

 Georgia politics are extremely complex right now.
-The Senate race is occurring alongside an intense governor’s race, with Gov. Brian Kemp fending off a primary challenge from Trump-endorsed former Sen. David Perdue; the winner will face Stacey Abrams in what is sure to be a furious general election.
+The Senate race is occurring alongside an intense governor’s race, with Gov. Brian Kemp fending off a primary challenge from Trump-endorsed former senator David Perdue; the winner will face Stacey Abrams in what is sure to be a furious general election.
 It isn’t hard to imagine that a few more revelations or stumbles could be the difference between victory and defeat for Walker.

 This is a pattern that could repeat around the country, even amid extremely challenging conditions for Democrats.
-In race after race, Republicans’ strongest potential candidates — like governors Chris Sununu in New Hampshire, Larry Hogan in Maryland, and Doug Ducey in Arizona — opted out of running for Senate.
+In race after race, some of the Republicans’ strongest potential candidates — such as governors Chris Sununu in New Hampshire, Larry Hogan in Maryland and Doug Ducey in Arizona — opted out of running for the Senate.

 Which means that in many races, the Republican primary is about little more than which candidate can claim to be the most fanatical Trumpist.
 When all those primaries are over, voters will likely be presented with a collection of extremists and grifters on the GOP ticket.

-If Democrats manage to hold the Senate, Trump’s influence in promoting people like Herschel Walker — and the Republican base’s desire for just that kind of candidate — will be why.
+If Democrats manage to hold the Senate, Trump’s influence in promoting people such as Herschel Walker — and the Republican base’s desire for just that kind of candidate — will be why.